pierzen/OQ_Analysis/docs/PostGIS OSM Database with Osmosis PgSnapshot Schema.md

 You need  to create a directory for your OQ_Analysis projects where you will store the scripts and OSM files to import into PostGIS.
 The script [osmosis-pgsnapshot-load-postgis.ps1](https://github.com/pierzen/OQ_Analysis/blob/master/script/osmosis-pgsnapshot-load-postgis.ps1) to import data to PostGIS is available for Windows.
 Note that this scripts refers to the Osmosis scripts
 - d:\osmosis  : where Osmosis scripts are stored
+- d:\osmosis\bin : to fix problems with windows, rename osmosis.bat to do_osmosis.cmd.
+The osmosis-pgsnapshot-load-postgis.ps1 refers to this revised name.
 - d:\osmosis-osmhist : where  osmhist_pgsnapshot_load_0.6.sql script is located
 - d:\your project You need to revise the ps1 script to specify this directory.
 OSM files that you dowload will be stored in this directory.
 A working subdirectory (needs write autorisation) will also be created by the scripts.